tangsu08/SQL_Warby_Parker_Usage_Funnels/questions_and_answers.md

 ### 7. For users who were unsure of what they were looking for in glasses, were they more or less likely to end up making a purchase (e.g., for users who selected "I'm not sure" for the style and/or fit of their glasses in the Style Quiz, were they more or less likely to end up making a purchase?)?

-#### First, taking a look at those who selected that they weren't sure on what style of glasses they wanted:
+#### Style - first, taking a look at those who selected that they weren't sure on what _style_ of glasses they wanted:
 ![alt text](/images/sql_script/14a.style_to_purchasechoice.png)

 ##### Result: